Confidentiality & Medical Records

 - To help you get other services e.g. from the social work department.
 This requires your consent.

 - When we have a duty to others e.g. in child protection cases anonymised patient information will also be used at local and national level to help the Health Board and Government plan services e.g. for diabetic care.

 If you do not wish anonymous information about you to be used in such a way, please let us know.

 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

 Telephone call recording

 Incoming and outgoing calls at Manor House Lane and Marston Green Surgeries are automatically recorded.
-This information is stored on the hard drive of one of our computers and can only be accessed by the practice manager if they wish to review a conversation that has been held with a patient.
+This information is stored hosted cloud based system and can only be accessed by the practice manager / assistant practice manager if they wish to review a conversation that has been held with a patient.
 It is possible they may wish to use this recording for training, monitoring and dispute resolution.
 As well as actually recording conversations the system provides call data which allows us to see how long it takes us to answer the phone, how many calls come in and how we deal with them.
 We hope to use this information to evaluate our service and plan future resources.

 Freedom of Information

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.